-This review is to ensure that the information is appropriate for disclosure, i.e. to ascertain whether any exemptions apply e.g. it does not contain information about other individuals, it is likely to cause harm or distress if disclosed, or it is information to be withheld due to ongoing formal investigations.
+This review is to ensure that the information is appropriate for disclosure, i.e. to ascertain whether any exemptions apply, for example:

-Exemptions are detailed at section 7, if further advice is needed the DPO can determine to what extent data can be disclosed or whether the request is to be refused.
+Details of exemptions are available.
+If further advice is needed, the DPO can determine to what extent data can be disclosed or whether the request is to be refused.

 Where the requested information is not held, inform the applicant in writing, as soon as possible, but in any case, by the due date.